About the Project

 To move forwards with the EU Green Deal we must understand society’s perception of the extraction of critical raw materials from the Earth.
 Research within VECTOR will assess how individuals balance the ethical, social, economic, political, and environmental consequences of sourcing critical raw materials.
 The aim of this is to understand how values impact attitudes, decisions, and acceptance of policy.

 Using surveys, VECTOR aims to identify and improve the implementation of these essential values in business to develop long lasting impact that centres on your interests.
-This will be performed through the development of tools such as a ‘Social Acceptance index’ that can be communicated easily and clearly to decision makers, allowing them to quickly understand the impact of future actions.
+This will be performed through the development of tools such as a ‘Shared Value index’ that can be communicated easily and clearly to decision makers, allowing them to quickly understand the impact of future actions.

 Developing continued professional development platforms for geoscientists to better understand wider society’s perception of their work.